 The WaterColorBot works with standard watercolor paints and paper, so that you never need to purchase specialized or expensive supplies.
 It is made in the USA with a tough and sturdy wooden frame to last for years of use.
 While a robotic painting "printer" can be an incredibly fun thing on its own, the WaterColorBot is also a genuine (if simple and friendly) computer-automated, numerically controlled (CNC) machine-- and that lets you do some amazing things.
 For an example, take a look at the two paintings shown above-- they are nearly perfect copies.
 One was painted right after the other.
 With the WaterColorBot, you can easily make an extra painting for Grandma.
 (And you can always save the file for later, just in case something happens to the one on the fridge.)

 The WaterColorBot is essentially a specialized pen plotter that uses a set of watercolors.
 To move the paint brush, there are two motors built into the frame of the robot.
 Each motor drives a little winch that moves a length of cord attached to a rod that controls either the X or Y position of the brush.
 This same mechanism (right down to the winches and cords) can be found inside many vintage plotters and chart recorders.
 It is also the same mechanism that an Etch-a-Sketch uses, except that instead of a stylus, we have a carriage that moves the brush up and down.
+We are now shipping WaterColorBot version 1.5, which includes two CNC machined aluminum winches, as shown in the picture above.
+Please note that some of the pictures on this page still show the older wooden winches, which are no longer in production.

 What's in the box?The WaterColorBot comes as a kit, with some assembly required.
 The major components (chassis, carriage, and motor controller board) come pre-assembled.
 It also comes with a starter set of watercolor paints, paper, and a brush.
 Please see the FAQ below for a more detailed list of the kit contents.
 You will need a recent-vintage computer (say, made within the last five years) with an available USB port.
 You will also need internet access to download software, instructions, and (optional) instructional videos.
 To put the kit together, you'll need small and medium philips-head screwdrivers, and a sharp pair of scissors.
 Pre-teen and younger kids will need adult help to put it together and get started using it.